DavidRiechert/cam_server/README.md

   In order to build the image you need docker to be installed and enabled on your device.
 In case docker is not installed, take the following steps.

+  Install Docker

     sudo apt install docker

+  Enable the service

     sudo systemctl enable docker.service

+  Start the service

     sudo systemctl start docker.service

+  Check the status

     sudo systemctl status docker.service

+  Setup your user

     sudo usermod -a -G docker <your_username>

     id <your_username>